Pinning by holes of multiple vortices in homogenization for Ginzburg-Landau problems: Homogenization (corrector) and compactness results

-It is rather easy to see that under the above mentioned conditions we can pass to the limit in (\ref{eq_tilde_h}) to get that $\tilde h^\ve $ converges $H^1$-weakly to the solution $\bar h$ of the homogenized problem
+It is rather easy to see that under the above mentioned conditions we can pass to the limit in (\ref{eq_tilde_h}) to get that $\tilde h^\ve $ converges weakly-$H^1$ to the solution $\bar h$ of the homogenized problem

 (for details see Lemma \ref{hom_lemma} below).
-However this result is too week for our principal goal of describing the limiting vorticity $D(x)$, which will be (naturally) done by calculating the $\Gamma$-limit of the functionals $\tilde E^\ve$.
-In the next step we introduce a corrector and get the strong $H^1$-convergence.
+However this weak-$H^1$ convergence is not sufficient for our principal goal of describing the limiting vorticity $D(x)$.
+Actually, this will be done by calculating the $\Gamma$-limit of the functionals $\tilde E^\ve$, which requires convergence of energies for the optimal lower bound (that matches the upper bound).
+In order to obtain the strong-$H^1$ convergence, we next introduce a corrector.